gitkgothatso/book-management-service/README.md

  This is a backend service that handles ADD, UPDATE, GET AND DELETE operations for the book management service.

- Please make running this service, please make sure that port `8080` is free for use by the application.
+ Please make sure that before running this service port `8080` is free for use by the application.

  For testing of this service alone, your can run the following commands: